OpenDataScotland/jkan/_datasets/angus+council-conservation+areas+-+angus.md

 category:
 - Arts / Culture / History
 - Planning and Development
-date_created: Angus Conservation Areas 2016
+date_created: '2017-01-27'
-date_updated: '2017-01-27T09:17:56.798745'
+date_updated: '2022-07-19'
 license: https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/
 maintainer: Angus Council
-notes: <p>Under the Planning (Listed Buildings and Conservation Areas) (Scotland) Act 1997 a local authority may determine which parts of its area are of special architectural or historic interest and may designate these as Conservation Areas.
+notes: '<p>Under the Planning (Listed Buildings and Conservation Areas) (Scotland) Act 1997 a local authority may determine which parts of its area are of special architectural or historic interest and may designate these as Conservation Areas.
   The public will normally be consulted on any proposal to designate conservation